19 Sep Ultimate Guide: Malawi 1/3

 Don´t forget to pin my post!

 To be honest, when I first came to Africa I had not heard of Malawi either.
 I was on night shift one day and Freddy, one of my colleagues who was born and raised in Malawi, started talking about his home country.
 I was amazed when he showed me pictures of Lake Malawi.
 This lake and my expectations that all the Malawian people are as friendly as Freddy were my main reasons why I wanted to explore one of the poorest countries in the world so badly.

-Follow my ultimate 3 weeks road trip of traveling Malawi and get to know the culture, tradition and the people (don´t forget to watch my first Vlog, which you can find at the bottom of this post):
+Follow my ultimate 3 weeks road trip of traveling Malawi and get to know the culture, tradition and the people.
+Don´t forget to watch my Vlog either, which you can find at the bottom of this post: